A promotional model is hired to create consumer interest in a product, service, brand, or concept by directly interacting with potential customers.

 You have probably seen or met promotional models and didn’t realize that they were models at all.
-You can often find promotional models handing out snack samples in front of sport stadiums and arenas.
+Promotional models are often found handing out snack samples in front of sport stadiums and arenas.
 You can find promotional models giving out samples of beauty products and lotions at retail stores.
-You will frequently find cable TV and mobile phone companies with booths of surprisingly attractive people that want to talk to you about their service — YES these are generally promotional models with a few actual salespeople mixed in.
+Frequently cable TV and mobile phone companies will promote their services at fairs and tradeshows with booths of surprisingly attractive people that want to talk to you about their service — YES these are generally promotional models with a few actual salespeople mixed in.

-Beer and Liquor promotions up the pay scale to generally anywhere from $20.00 to $40.00 per hour.
-You do of course have to be over the minimum drinking age (usually 21) to be able to work these types of promos.
-If you have ever been to a bar or nightclub on a night when they are sponsoring a Miller Light special, at some point during the evening a group of promotional models wearing Miller Light t-shirts will arrive at the venue and buy a round of drinks for the bar.
-They will also frequently organize a bunch of fun games and give away prizes.
+Beer and liquor promotions up the pay scale to generally anywhere from $20.00 to $40.00 per hour if you are over the age of 21.
+Visit a bar or nightclub on a night when they are advertising a Miller Light special and at some point during the evening a group of promotional models wearing Miller Light t-shirts will arrive and buy a round of drinks for the bar.
+Frequently, they will organize a bunch of fun games and give away prizes.
 The goal is to get people to try the beer and feel good about the brand.
-These beer and liquor promotions almost always happen during evening hours from Wednesday through Sunday, hence they are a great part-time job for college students, because the work doesn’t interfere with classes.
+These beer and liquor promotions almost always happen during evening hours from Wednesday through Sunday, which means they are great part-time jobs for college students, because the work doesn’t interfere with classes.

-If you attend a convention or trade show, you will frequently find promotional models staffing booths and handing out samples or trinkets to passers by.
-Depending on the type of trade show, you will sometimes see Booth Babes.
-The name booth babe is a slang term that has been given to the attractive young women who are frequently scantily clad who’s entire job is to draw attention to the booth that she is working at.
+If you attend a convention or trade show, you will frequently find promotional models staffing booths and handing out samples or trinkets to passers-by.
+Depending on the type of trade show, you will sometimes see booth babes.
+The name booth babe is a slang term that has been given to the attractive young women who are frequently scantily clad and who’s entire job is to draw attention to the booth that she is working at.